edgedb/easy-edgedb/chapter5/index.md

 This will return `{<duration>'6:06:00.688999'}`.

 EdgeDB is pretty forgiving when it comes to inputs when casting to a `duration`, and will ignore plurals and other signs.
-So even this horrible input will work:
+Even this horrible input will work:

 ```edgeql
 select <duration>'1 hours, 8 minute ** 5 second ()()()( //// 6 milliseconds' -